Jacqueline M. Veillette

 According to her wishes, there will be no visitations.
 Relatives and friends are invited to her Committal Service on Thursday at 1 p.m. in the Chapel at St. Joseph Cemetery, Chelmsford.
 In lieu of flowers, those wishing may make a donation to a charity of your choice.

-To plant a tree in memory of Jacqueline M. Veillette, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jacqueline M. Veillette, please visit our floral store.